RicardoKd/RicardoKd/README.md

 - I’m open to work.
 - I’m a full stack JavaScript developer.
 - I have 1+ years of experience.
-- How to reach me:
+- Reach out to me here:
   - [LinkedIn](https://www.linkedin.com/in/richard-kadian)